 - Camera for those awesome view

 Are the route directions available before the event?

 The route directions are printed on waterproof paper.
-Due to the fact, we check the route as close to the event as possible, unfortunately there isn’t time to post instructions out to participants.
+Due to the fact that we check the route as close to the event as possible, unfortunately there isn’t time to post instructions out to participants.

 Can I sign up on the day?

 No. The deadline for signing up is midday on Friday 23rd September.
 There will be no entries on the day.

 There are water refills at all checkpoints.
 However, please ensure you bring plenty of water with you.
 There are free toilets at all of the checkpoints, apart from the toilets at Newbridge Park and Ride which are council run and cost 20p to enter.
 Please bring a few 20ps with you if you are passing this checkpoint.

 There will be coffee stops en route.
 At the Angelfish at the canal centre, and a coffee van at Kingswood Pavilion.
 The local community will also be hosting tea and cake stands en route at Woolley, near the Church, at Southstoke, near the church and at Oldfield Secondary School.
 Please bring cash to support them.
 The profits will be split between Julian House and the community projects.

 If you’re walking the full 20 mile route, we recommend taking a packed lunch.
 However, if you do wish to stop there are several pub options on route including Bathampton Mill, The George, the Packhorse in Southstoke, Hope & Anchor and The Angelfish cafe.
 Please check their websites to see if they are open on the day and if you need to place a booking in advance.

 Parking is free at Kingswood Sports Pavilion (closes 18:30), Newbridge P&R and St Gregory School Sixth Form Centre.
 Parking at the Canal Visitor Centre is £6.50 all day (card and cash accepted).